 People get oh so crazy about the latest political event not going their way and somehow that’s the end of the world.
 It isn’t.
 I would suggest that these political events have precious little bearing on your day-to-day life.
 Control the controllable – this is the key.

 So what do you control?
 How you view the world, how you act, and what you put out in your little corner of the universe.
-Next question would be, does this even matter and can you have that much of an effect?
+Next question would be, does positive reinforcement even matter and can you have that much of an effect?

 The answer is a resounding yes!